 Since there was minimal chuck presence, we began to close up problem holes.
 One burrow had been dug close to our basement foundation, under our deck.
 Deck planks were removed, the den was filled in, and a barrier was installed to prevent the chucks from digging so close to our house.
 During the process, Sole would visit and check out our progress.
 Because the chucks use the area below the deck, we left a portion of that space for them.
 The last chuck seen in 2018 was Sole in early October.
 We questioned whether chucks were hibernating in the barn over winter.

 Over winter, trail cameras photos showed 4 skunks in the barn using the chuck’s burrow.
 We kept watch in February and March for groundhogs to emerge from the barn, but none were observed.
 There were no photos on the trail camera in the barn showing chuck activity.
 For the first time since 2003, there were no groundhog residents at Woodchuck Wonderland!
 There were 3 groundhog sightings in March.
 They were likely all males, probably looking for mates.
 The burrows in our area of observation remained unoccupied.
 Then in review of trail camera photos, we saw a chuck both inside and outside the barn on March 26th and March 28th!
 Eureka.
-And with this, I will end my summary until next year.
+Unfortunately, though we had several visiting groundhogs throughout the season, none remained to take up residence.
+We now await the 2020 season to see what may develop.

 I’ve written a book, co-authored by my husband, about the groundhogs we observe on our property.
 The title is “The Amazing Groundhogs of Woodchuck Wonderland”.
 Our target group is juvenile, older kids, but I think adults will also find it interesting and informative.